 |BATTERY||High Voltage Lithium Ion - capacity more than 20 KWH|

 |RECHARGE||Fast Charge DC Mode 4|

 The Ego Corsa has 110 kW’s of power, which is equivalent to roughly 147 hp - around the same as the Moto2™ bikes currently produce.

-The Ego Corsa has 200 Nm of torque, which is more than any of Supersport combustion engine is currently producing.
+The Ego Corsa has more than 220 Nm of torque, which is more than any of Supersport combustion engine is currently producing.

 Energica conforms to the international standards CCS (combined charging system) and thanks to the unique onboard connector, you can recharge at the DC Fast Charge Stations and the AC Chargers.
 When you use the DC Fast Charge Station, the bike can charge at 20kW up to 80/85% of its state of charge (SOC) in about 20 minutes, which guarantees 120 km of range in less than half an hour.

 When using the AC charger, the bike can be charged in about 3.5 hours using the 3kW OBC (On Board Charger).